-CDI-W CDI5 CDI4 CDI 3 Horses Grand Prix, Grand Prix Special, Grand Prix Free Style.
+CDI-W CDI5 CDI4 CDI 3 Horses From eight (8) years.
+Grand Prix, Grand Prix Special, Grand Prix Free Style.
 Small tour: seven (7) years.
+From eight (8) years.
 Grand Prix, Grand Prix Special, Grand Prix Free Style.
 Small tour: seven (7) years.
+From eight (8) years.
 Grand Prix, Grand Prix Special, Grand Prix Free Style.
 Small tour: seven (7) years.
-Horses: f F rom eight (8) years.
+From eight (8) years.
 Grand Prix, Grand Prix Special, Grand Prix Free Style.
 Small tour: seven (7) years.
-Athletes under the jurisdiction of the country from which they hold under the jurisdiction of the country from which they hold under the jurisdiction of the country from which they hold Athletes may only participate under the jurisdiction of the country from which they hold their passport.
-Competitions Prix Freestyle compulsory.
-Medium and small tour may Grand Prix Special and/or FEI Grand Prix Freestyle.
-Medium and small tour may also be and small tour may also be Grand Prix Special and/or FEI Horse Passports FEI Passport (see also FEI GRs Article 137) Entry fee Max.
+Athletes Athletes may only participate under the jurisdiction of the country from which they hold their passport.
+Athletes may only participate under the jurisdiction of the country from which they hold their passport.
+Athletes may only participate under the jurisdiction of the country from which they hold their passport.
+Athletes may only participate under the jurisdiction of the country from which they hold their passport.
+Competitions FEI Grand Prix and FEI Grand Prix Freestyle compulsory.
+Medium and small tour may also be scheduled.
+FEI Grand Prix including FEI Grand Prix Special and/or FEI Grand Prix Freestyle.
+Medium and small tour may also be scheduled.
+FEI Grand Prix including FEI Grand Prix Special and/or FEI Grand Prix Freestyle.
+Medium and small tour may also be scheduled.
+Horse Passports FEI Passport (see also FEI GRs Article 137) FEI Passport (see also FEI GRs Article 137) FEI Passport (see also FEI GRs Article 137) FEI Passport (see also FEI GRs Article 137) Entry fee Max.
 CHF 500 for WEL.
-No restrictions for other CDI-W , Max.
+No restrictions for other CDI-W Max.
+CHF 600 Max.
 CHF 525 No restrictions but must be in relation to prize money and hospitality.
 Bedding-Straw 1 st bedding at OC expense for WEL.
-Optional OC or Athlete expense at other CDI-W 1 st bedding at OC expense Optional OC or Athlete expense Max.
+Optional OC or Athlete expense at other CDI-W Bedding at OC expense 1 st bedding at OC expense Optional OC or Athlete expense Max.
 EUR 40 per Horse Max.
 EUR 40 per Horse Max.
 EUR 40 per Horse Max.
-EUR 40 per Horse Manure disposal over consecutive weekends ("To per Horse may be charged for may be charged for the first Event Meals Athletes/grooms At OC expense for WEL.
-Optional OC or Athlete expense for other CDI-W At OC expense Breakfast + one meal Optional OC or Athlete expense Accommodation At OC expense for WEL.
-Optional OC or Athlete expense for other CDI-W At OC expense Optional OC or Athlete expense Optional OC or Athlete expense Footing 0 U U U U U U U U U U U U U U U U U U U According to AIDEO min. standard (1) No restrictions
+EUR 40 per Horse Manure disposal ie over consecutive weekends (Four and max.
+EUR 20 per Ho orse may be charged for the first ubsequent Event.
+Meals Athletes/grooms At OC expense for WEL.
+Optional OC or Athlete expense for other CDI-W At OC expense Breakfast + one meal At OC expense Breakfast + one meal Optional OC or Athlete expense Accommodation At OC expense for WEL.
+Optional OC or Athlete expense for other CDI-W At OC expense Optional OC or Athlete expense Optional OC or Athlete expense Footing According to AIDEO min. standard.
+(1) According to AIDEO min. standard (1) According to AIDEO min. standard (1) No restrictions